-When it comes to property crime, often the person most hurt by the act is the person convicted of the crime.
-Theft may be prosecuted as either a misdemeanor or felony depending on the circumstances of the case, including the value of the property that was alleged to have been taken.
+When it comes to property crime, oftentimes the person most hurt by the act is the person who is accused, and perhaps ultimately convicted, of the crime.
+Theft may be prosecuted as either a misdemeanor or felony depending on the circumstances of the case.
+These circumstances include the value of the property that was alleged to have been taken.

 Larceny and Theft

-- Petty Larceny (value up to $200)
+- Petit Larceny (value up to $200)

 - Grand Larceny (value over $200)

 - Identity theft

 - Auto theft